FPGA-MAFIA/fpga_mafia_wiki/docs/cache/cheat_sheet.md

 ## E
 - **Evict** : The process of erasing data from the cache to fill with new one.
 - **Evict(dirty evict)** : The remove data is not in the far memory(FM) yet and it must be updated there before it will be removed.
 - **Evict(silent/clean evict)** : The removed data has not been changed or already been updated in the far memory(FM).
-So it can be removed without any need to update thefar memory(FM).
+So it can be removed without any need to update the far memory(FM).

 ## F
 - **Fill** : Process of bringing data from far memory(FM) into the Cache.